openconfig/gnsi/credentialz/README.md

 by way of setting a TrustedUserCaKeys file.
 In order to globally disable specific types, credentialz provides the `AllowedAuthenticationRequest`.
-Rather than operating with sshd defaults, this allows the operator to specify which authentication types are globally permissable.
+Rather than operating with sshd defaults, this allows the operator to specify which authentication types are globally permissible.

-* Set the list of allowed authentication types.
+- Set the list of allowed authentication types.

 ```go
 stream.Send(